Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 Suppose $\rho: F_k\to \G$ is discrete and faithful without parabolics and $M_\rho$ has a geometrically infinite end $E_S$, where $S$ is closed.
 Then using also our characterization of geometrically infinite ends of a hyperbolic $3$-manifold as those that have a sequence $\{\gamma_i^*\}$ of closed geodesics exiting the end $E_S$ of $M_\rho$ homotopic to simple curves in $S\times \{0\}$, we can construct an infinite sequence of `well spaced' simplicial hyperbolic surfaces exiting $E_S$.
-Choose points $v_i\in \gamma_i^*$, and let $A_i$ be a maximal arc system containing $\gamma_i\subset S\times \{0\}$.
-For large enough $i$, the straight line homotopy between $A_i$ and the corresponding local geodesic arcs based at $v_i$ is contained in an open neighborhood of $E_S$ \cite{Canary:ends}, thus we can `hang' simplicial hyperbolic surfaces $f_i : S\to E_S$ from the geodesics $\gamma_i^*$, as above.
-Since $\{\gamma_i^*\}$ exit all compact subset of $E_S$ to $[E_S]$, by Lemma \ref{lem:bounded_diameter}, we can pass to a subsequence so that $\im f_i$ has empty intersection with $\im f_j$, if $i\not= j$.
+Choose points $v_i\in \gamma_i^*$, and let $A_i$ be a maximal system of based loops containing $\gamma_i\subset S\times \{0\}$, cutting $S$ into triangles.
+For large enough $i$, the straight line homotopy between $A_i$ and the corresponding locally geodesic loops based at $v_i$ is contained in an open neighborhood of $E_S$ \cite{Canary:ends}, thus we can `hang' simplicial hyperbolic surfaces $f_i : S\to E_S$ from the geodesics $\gamma_i^*$, as above.
+Since $\{\gamma_i^*\}$ exit all compact subsets of $E_S$ to $[E_S]$, by Lemma \ref{lem:bounded_diameter}, we can pass to a subsequence so that $\im f_i$ has empty intersection with $\im f_j$, if $i\not= j$.